 Chocolate has since become a popular food product that millions enjoy every day, thanks to its unique, rich, and sweet taste.
 In fact, it happens to be one of the most beloved food products in the world.
 From syrup to ice cream to chocolate bars, chocolate has come a very long way since it first appeared in its solid form in Europe in the 1800s.
 Today, artists can manipulate and mould this sweet and delicious confection to create works of art or cleverly designed treats.
 But do we ever spend the time to appreciate the wrapping that it comes in?

-The National Gallery Singapore is a new art museum in downtown Singapore.
-The gallery houses the largest, most comprehensive collection of modern South East Asian artwork in the world.
-They’ve recently partnered up with Vietnamese chocolate brand Marou to co-brand a range of artisanal chocolate bars for its museum store.
+The National Gallery Singapore is a new art museum that opened in downtown Singapore; The gallery houses the largest, most comprehensive collection of modern Southeast Asian artwork in the world.
+Recently they partnered up with Vietnamese chocolate brand Marou to co-brand a range of artisanal chocolate bars for its museum store.